Friday Favourites: Homemade Pizza [Recipe]

 2 Tbsp olive or rapeseed (canola) oil

 The world is your oyster when it comes to pizza toppings.
 Most people include cheese and then a selection of meats, fish and vegetables.
-Apart from anchovies I don’t think that fish or seafood work on pizza, but if you like it by all means use it.
-Here are some of my tips regarding pizza toppings:
+Here’s a few tips for building the perfect pizza:

-- I deliberately don’t use salt in my sauce as many toppings seem to include salt – pepperoni, olives, anchovies, pesto, etc. Try to avoid using more than one salty ingredient on your pizza or it may end up being too salty.
+- Many traditional pizza toppings are quite salty – pepperoni, olives, anchovies, pesto, etc. Try to avoid using more than one salty ingredient or your pizza may end up being too salty.

 - Don’t overcrowd your pizza with toppings – it will interfere with the cooking of the base and make it difficult to lift and bite into a slice.